klaytn/klaytn-docs/docs/dapp/sdk/web3-js.md

 node read.js
 ```

-If the transaction was succesful, you'll see the block number and user’s KLAY balance been logged out in your terminal.
+If the transaction was succesful, you'll see the block number and user’s KLAY balance been logged in your terminal.

 # Sending transaction to the blockchain